jonnyhaynes/sameHeights/README.md

 ## Changelog

+* 01/10/15: 1.1.0 - Added in polyfill for requestAnimationFrame
 * 10/07/15: 1.0.1 – Package tidy up.
 * 10/07/15: 1.0.0 – First major release: registered as a Bower plugin; registered as an Node package.